Research and Career Development

-Based on program at the Univ of Wisconsin, TRI offers a two-day training course on effective mentoring.
+CIMER, based on a program developed at the University of Wisconsin – Madison, is a two-day training course on effective mentoring for faculty at all levels of experience with mentorship.
 This program is offered annually; please check the TRI Events Calendar for future scheduling announcements.

 Health Science Entrepreneurs — Innovators of Health Care Seminar Series